 Beginning in Revelation 14, it is important to understand the time setting of this Scripture.
 It concerns the impending fall of “Babylon” (v.
 8) and those who worship this false system.
 “If anyone worships the beast and his image, and receives his mark on his forehead or on his hand, he himself shall also drink of the wine of the wrath of God, which is poured out full strength into the cup of His indignation.
 He shall be tormented with fire and brimstone in the presence of the holy angels and in the presence of the Lamb [that is, at Christ’s Second Coming]” (vv.
 9–10).

-Those who do go into the Lake of Fire will be burned up and become “ashes” under the soles of the feet of the righteous (Malachi 4:3).
-Ashes are the only things left once something is burned up.
 When one considers the overwhelming evidence given on the state of the dead, and compares it to Revelation 14:9–11, one must interpret that passage in Revelation in light of the other very clear passages on the same subject.
 Remember Christ said the Scripture could not be broken.

 Now look at Revelation 14:11—one part at a time. “and they have no rest day or night.”
 Many assume “not resting day or night” is referring to eternal judgment.
 Yet, when you read about the Day of the Lord and what those suffering from the wrath of God will be going through, you can see that they would have no rest.
 It will be trial upon trial with no let-up.
 There will be no time to rest day or night.
 Many Jews experienced this same suffering in the Holocaust!
 But having no rest in the Day of the Lord is not eternal life in hell fire!
 This is simply an explanation of how severe and constant the plagues of God’s wrath (one of which is pouring out “fire and brimstone,” as happened to Sodom) will be until they are completed.
 The plagues do have a completion time—they will not last forever!
 Many passages use the word “complete” to refer to the end of the plagues.